emptynick/breville-barista-touch/Readme.md

 This repository contains my progress reverse engineering the Breville/Sage Barista Touch espresso machine.
 The target of this is to either find out how to control the machine or to find out how to replace the control board with a custom one.

+## Why?

+Because I replaced my machine by a proper dual boiler.
+I bought this machine defective for as less as 50 Euro and thought I won't resell it and tinker around with it instead.
+Also, this machine has a few faults which could be overcome with a different firmware or controller.
+Some of those are:
+- Better temperature controlling
+- Better temperature options (Degrees instead of low, medium and high)
+- More drink customization options
+- WiFi/Bluetooth connection (to control the machine from a phone, connect with a scale etc)
+- Better grind timings (Currently only seconds possible)

+**And most importantly: because its fun**

 ## Control board

 Starting with the main control board.